-2021- 2022 Household Income/Financial Resources Table - Florida
+2022- 2023 Household Income/Financial Resources Eligibility Table - Florida

-AAA considers ALL household members and their income.
-To figure out your household size, add all the people you live with together, this is your household size.
-Now add ALL the annual earnings (before tax) for everyone in the household, this is your total annual income.
-Use these two numbers to look at the income chart below for your household size and income.
+- Household size: count all the people who live in your household (regardless of their relationship to you); this is your household size.
+Household income: add together ALL the 2021 annual gross earnings and assistance (taxable and non-taxable) for everyone in the - household; this is your household income.
+3. Use these two numbers to look at the chart below.
+Your household income must be at or below the listed value for your household size in order to apply.

-Note: Any business losses will be adjusted to zero and the total income will be adjusted accordingly to determine household eligibility.
+Note: Any business losses will be adjusted to zero and therefore the total income will be adjusted accordingly to determine household eligibility.